 What is a Family Justice System for?

-Coordinators: Bregje Dijkstehuis (University of Ghent), Mavis Maclean (University of Oxford), Rachel Treloar (Keele University)
+Coordinators: Bregje Dijksterhuis (Utrecht University), Mavis Maclean (University of Oxford), Rachel Treloar (Keele University)

 Description of the meeting